Documentation

 Diet templates

-Vibe supports HTML templates with a syntax mostly compatible to jade templates.
+Vibe.d supports HTML templates with a syntax mostly compatible to Pug templates.
 They provide a concise way to dynamically generate the HTML code of the final web pages.
-D expressions and statements can be embedded and the full vibe API is available within templates.
+D expressions and statements can be embedded and the full vibe.d API is available within templates.

 Templates should reside somewhere inside the 'views' folder of a project.
 They are then rendered using the render function, which takes the template file name as the first template argument, followed by a list of variables that should be available to the template.
 Finally, it takes a HTTPServerResponse to render into.

-The following example shows a number of features of the template parser.
+The following example shows a number of features of the Diet template compiler.
 A full reference of the template syntax is found on the Diet templates page.

 html